 You have the right to request a report on what information we are storing about you and what the uses of that information are.
 To request such information, please contact the Data Controller (see notes under "Your Rights").
 We are obliged to respond within one month of receiving an authorised request.

 If we are storing personal information about you then you have the right to be forgotten by our websites.
 Entries which fall into this category will include anything with an associated email address, physical address or personal information such as date of birth from which an individual may be identified.
-The IP address you access our services from would not normally fall into this category if stored in isolation as most access is from dynamic IPs.

-Note that Information relating to your appearance in, or association with, a show or event in our database would not normally be considered "personal information" as it originally appeared in the public domain and falls into the GDPR exception of "archiving purposes in the public interest, scientific research historical research or statistical purposes".
+Note that Information relating to your appearance in, or association with, a show or event in our database would not normally be considered "personal information" as it originally appeared in the public domain and falls into the GDPR exception of "archiving purposes in the public interest, scientific research, historical research or statistical purposes".
 Our information is gathered from promotional materials for shows and does not relate to personal information (such as gender, date of birth, address etc.).
 Indeed, as Equity rules on names do not apply in general, the use of a name such as "John Smith" could apply to any number of people as we do not tag the names with further information.

 None the less, the right exists and will be honoured where appropriatee - we will require proof, as for personal information, that you have the authority to request the removal.